|Date Palm Information||Medjool Date Palms For Landscaping||Buy Medjool Date Palm Offshoots in California|

 Halawi date palms grow well in Southern California.
 When used for landscaping, the halawi date palm trunk and canopy are larger than both the medjool and the zahidi, making the halawi date palm a truly spectacular landscape palm specimen!

-Our Halawi date crop is not available in 2014.
+Our Halawi date crop begins ripening in August each year.

 Zahidi date palms (in different regions, this variety is also known as Zehedi, Zadie, and originally from the Persian Azadi) yield a very sweet and delicious medium size date that is basically a dry date, although it can be used as a soft date or as a dry date depending on the length of time it is allowed to remain on the palm.